 Create shaded outdoor living

 A carport helps sell your property.
-If you can’t afford to do that or the council won’t allow you, consider putting down grass pavers on some of the front lawn.
+If you can’t afford to do that, or the council won’t allow you, consider laying down grass pavers on some of the front lawn.
 They are practical, and look green.

 Fences and hedges make your garden more useable by giving privacy.
 Some people won’t buy a property that doesn’t have a front fence.
 So increase the competition for your property by building one.